-23.1.
-The City agrees to provide a vision care plan, equivalent to the VSP Plan B, with a \$25.00 deductible for the employee and dependents; the entire premium to be paid by City.
+23.1 The City agrees to provide a vision care plan, equivalent to the VSP Plan B, with a \$25.00 deductible for the employee and dependents; the entire premium to be paid by City.

-ARTICLE XXIV - FLEXIBLE SPENDING ACCOUNT
+ARTICLE XXIV-FLEXIBLE SPENDING ACCOUNT

-24.1.
-The City will maintain a pre-tax "flexible spending account" to conform to IRS regulations to be used for premium contributions, dependent care and/or un-reimbursable medical payments for unit members.
-Beginning in plan year 2018, the Medical Flexible Spending Account (FSA) will include a carryover provision which allows an active participant to automatically carryover up to \$500 to the new plan year.
-However, amounts over \$500 would be forfeited after the final filing date, if left unclaimed.
+24.1 The City will maintain a pre-tax "flexible spending account" to conform to IRS regulations to be used for premium contributions, dependent care and/or un-reimbursable medical payments for unit members.
+Effective in plan year 2022, the Medical Flexible Spending Account (FSA) includes a carryover provision which allows an active participant to automatically carryover up to \$550 (carryover allowance may increase year to year depending on plan provision) to the new plan year.
+However, amounts over the carryover allowance would be forfeited after the final filing date, if left unclaimed.